×

 We asked people living in Ranong to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Ranong, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items such as shorts, t-shirts, and light dresses.
 A raincoat or umbrella is essential as Ranong is known for its heavy rainfall.
 Pack a good pair of walking shoes for exploring the city and flip flops for the beach.
 Don't forget your swimwear, as there are many beautiful beaches and hot springs in Ranong.
 Pack a hat, sunglasses, and plenty of sunscreen to protect yourself from the sun.
 Bring all necessary toiletries, but keep in mind that most items can be purchased locally.
 If you take prescription medication, bring enough to last your stay, as well as a copy of your prescription.
 Pack a universal power adapter for your electronics, as the plug type in Thailand may be different from your home country.
 Bring important documents such as your passport, driver's license, and any necessary visas or work permits.
 It's also a good idea to have copies of these documents.
 If you plan on cooking, you might want to pack some of your favorite spices or condiments, as they may be hard to find in Ranong.
-Lastly, pack some entertainment for your downtime, such as books, a laptop, or a portable music player," replied a member in Ranong.
+Lastly, pack some entertainment for your downtime, such as books, a laptop, or a portable music player," said one expat in Ranong.

 Get Quote